Will Robots Ever Be Used In Care? - Surewise

 Case Study: Caress Project

-The project is always aiming to be complementary to carers, rather than replacing them – providing the lives of both carers and the people they care for easier.
+The project is always aiming to be complementary to carers, rather than replacing them – making the lives of both carers and the people they care for easier.

 Read more about the CARESSES project and the original article here.